python/cpython/Doc/library/py_compile.rst

    level of the current interpreter.

-   *invalidation_mode* should be a member of the :class:`PycInvalidationMode` enum and controls how the generated pycs are invalidated at runtime.
+   *invalidation_mode* should be a member of the :class:`PycInvalidationMode` enum and controls how the generated ``.pyc`` files are invalidated at runtime.

    .. versionchanged:: 3.2
       Changed default value of *cfile* to be :PEP:`3147`-compliant.
 Previous